ibm-mas/mas-performance/docs/mas/manage/bestpractice.md

 # MAS Manage

+## At what point is it necessary to partition a MAS Manage workload across more than one MAS instance?
+A new MAS instance is required to run MAS Manage workloads at the point in which the DB server can no longer be scaled up.
+When the DB server can no longer be scaled up, the customer should plan to create a new MAS instance and move sites to the new MAS instance which will be using a new DB server.

 ## Maximo Transaction latency
 When describing Maximo transaction latency it is important to define the boundaries of what constitutes a standard or out-of-the-box Maximo transaction.
 The description below does just that.